People of the Congo Rainforest - the "Pygmies"By Rhett A. Butler

-African forest people tend to be noticeably smaller than those from the savannas, the Pygmies being the most extreme example.
+African forest people tend to be distinctly smaller than people from outsider forest, with the "Pygmies" being the most extreme example.
 Their small stature is thought to enable them to move about the forest more efficiently than taller peoples.
 Additionally, anthropologists have argued that their smaller body mass allows pygmies to dissipate their body heat better.

-These peoples traditionally live in bands that range in size from 15-70 people depending largely on outside factors—the availability of game, trading relationships with outside communities, the prevalence of disease, and the extent of forest area.
+African forest peoples live in bands that range in size from 15-70 people depending largely on outside factors—the availability of game, trading relationships with outside communities, the prevalence of disease, and the extent of forest area.
 These groups are traditionally nomadic, moving to new parts of the forest several times during the year and carrying all their possessions on their backs.
-Their nomadic lifestyle is arguably less damaging to the rainforest ecosystem because it allows the group to move in response to resource availability.
+Their nomadic lifestyle allows the group to move in response to resource availability.
 This approach, coupled with low population densities and lack of encroachment from outsiders, has historically allowed wildlife populations to recover after a group has abandoned an area.

-When African forest peoples establish a settlement, they typically clear any undergrowth, small trees, and saplings, leaving the canopy-forming trees intact.
-Under the cover of the canopy, the forest dwellers are protected from the strong tropical sun and maintain habitat for honey-producing bees and game.
-By leaving the canopy intact, the area can quickly return to semi-primary forest when they leave.
-Their huts superficially resemble igloos, with a domed latticework formed of saplings and walls of shingled tree leaves.
+When African forest peoples establish a temporary camp, they typically clear any undergrowth, small trees, and saplings, leaving the canopy-forming trees intact.
+Under the cover of the canopy, the forest dwellers are protected from the intense tropical sun and maintain habitat for honey-producing bees and game.
+By leaving the canopy intact, the area can quickly return to healthy and productive forest when they leave.
+Their huts superficially resemble Central Arctic Inuit igloos, with a domed latticework formed of saplings and walls of shingled tree leaves.

-The day-to-day life of the forest people is probably simpler than that of the villagers.
+Gender roles in African forest communities are traditionally distinct.
 The women do most of the gathering, using baskets they carry on their backs.
-Men concentrate on hunting and the collection of honey—perhaps the forest product most prized and highly sought after by the Mbuti and other forest peoples.
+Men concentrate on hunting and honey collection.
+Honey is often the forest product most prized and highly sought after by the Mbuti and other forest peoples.
 The Mbuti will climb more than 100 feet (30 m) into the canopy to reach the honey-containing beehives.
-When they reach the nest, the climbers burn a type of wood which produces a smoke that stuns the bees and enables the Mbuti to break into the hive and collect the honey.
+When they reach the hive, the climbers burn wood which produces smoke that stuns the bees, enabling the Mbuti collect honey.